TitanEmbeds/TitanDocs/docs/First-time setup.md

 Setting up Titan will only take you minutes, but before you do, please note the following:

 * You will use your Discord account to sign in.
 Your Discord account info won't be sent to Titan's servers.
-* You need to have admin permissions for the Discord server you wish to connect to Titan.
+* You need to have admin permissions for the Discord server you wish to connect to Titan to.
 * We recommend you to clear the cookies your web browser has saved.
 You may need to enable JavaScript as well.
 In general, we recommend you to use a modern, recently updated browser.

 ## Connecting your Discord account